labex-labs/open-source-labs/python/practical-python/lab-02-07-objects-objects/step11.md

     price  = float(row[2])
 ```

-This kind of conversion can also be performed in a more clever manner
-using some list basic operations.
+This kind of conversion can also be performed in a more clever manner using some list basic operations.

-Make a Python list that contains the names of the conversion functions
-you would use to convert each column into the appropriate type:
+Make a Python list that contains the names of the conversion functions you would use to convert each column into the appropriate type:

 ```python
 >>> types = [str, int, float]
 >>>
 ```

-The reason you can even create this list is that everything in Python
-is _first-class_.
-So, if you want to have a list of functions, that’s
-fine.
-The items in the list you created are functions for converting
-a value `x` into a given type (e.g., `str(x)`, `int(x)`, `float(x)`).
+The reason you can even create this list is that everything in Python is _first-class_.
+So, if you want to have a list of functions, that's fine.
+The items in the list you created are functions for converting a value `x` into a given type (e.g., `str(x)`, `int(x)`, `float(x)`).

 Now, read a row of data from the above file: